Incubaid/baardskeerder/doc/disk_format.rst

 information as well.

-Next follows a 64bit LSB unsigned integer, which contains the offset of the last valid root node at the time the block was written.
-If no root node was available (i.e. the database was empty), this should be 0.
+Next follows a 64bit LSB unsigned integer, which contains the offset of the last valid commit node at the time the block was written.
+If no commit node was available (i.e. the database was empty), this should be 0.

-Then follows a 32bit LSB unsigned int and 16bit LSB unsigned short, containing the seconds and microseconds of the UNIX timestamp at which the metadata block was generated.
+Then follows a 32bit LSB unsigned int which works as a counter.
+It can safely overflow.
+Whenever a metadata block is updated, the counter value is incremented with 2.

 Now follows another (though different) fixed magic.